GSA/ficam-federation/_plan/00_index.md

 ## Things To Consider:

-* Does your agency mission have extensive interface with your customers (e.g, many externally facing applications)?
+* Extensive interface with your customers (e.g., user population and many externally facing websites)?
-* Would your agency users and external customers benefit from streamlined access to these applications?
+* Would your agency users and external customers benefit from streamlined access to applications and websites?
 * Federation reduces IT infrastructure costs over time
 * Budget and funding sources [**Are there special funding sources?**]
-* Stakeholders buy-in
+* Stakeholders
-* Inherent risks
-* Need to comply with related Executive Orders, directives, policies, and standards
+* Executive Orders, directives, policies, and standards
-* Reporting requirements (e.g., FISMA)
+* Reporting requirements

 If Federation looks like it would benefit your agency, the next step is to [target and] plan for a Federation project.    **Would the first Federation project be a test case?**

 ## Plan for a Federation Project

-To help you plan, here are some key steps with actionable checklists:
+To help you plan, here are some key steps and actions you can take:

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>